will-henney/bowshock-shape/README.md

 Calculate shape of wind-wind bowshocks

-Python scripts written by Jorge to calculate the shape of an axisymemtric bowshock due to the interaction between a proplyd flow and a stellar wind.
+Python scripts written by Jorge to calculate the shape of an axisymmetric bowshock due to the interaction between a proplyd flow and a stellar wind.